Learn Java Easy. Chapter 6 Exercises

 }

 Exercise 9.
-We create a program that simulates a soccer pool of 9 matches.
-Three columns will be shown where 1, X or 2 will appear marked.
+We create a program that simulates a lottery of 9 matches.
+Three columns will be shown where 1, X or 2 will be marked.

 Solution: